pdf-association/pdf-issues/docs/32000-2-2020/clause07.md

     <td><b>AFRelationship</b></td>
     <td>name</td>
     <td>
-      (<i>Optional; PDF 2.0</i>) A name value that represents the relationship between the component of this PDF document that refers to this file specification <ins onMouseEnter="mouseEnter(this)" data-issue="391">(via an <b>AF</b> or <b>MCAF</b> array)</ins> and the associated file denoted by this file specification dictionary.
+      (<i>Optional; PDF 2.0</i>) A name value that represents the relationship between the component of this PDF document that refers to this file specification <ins onMouseEnter="mouseEnter(this)" data-issue="391" data-iso="approved">(via an <b>AF</b> or <b>MCAF</b> array)</ins> and the associated file denoted by this file specification dictionary.
 See 14.13, "Associated files" for more details.
 These values represent the following relationships:
       <p class="hangingindent">...</p>
     </td>
   </tr>